mdey6/GoTHa/README.md

 # GoTHa: Gota group's Treasure Hunt

 Good.
 This means you were able to crack the first and probably the most difficult puzzle: the QR code.
-As per the instructions in note accompanying the gifts, hopefully you haven't opened the envelopes yet.
+As per the instructions in the note accompanying the gifts, hopefully you haven't opened the envelopes yet.

 For your ease, a short video that explains GoTHa can be found [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
 But if you really want to read, here you go:

-As you may have correctly guessed by this point, you will have to solve a number of puzzles to open them.
-There are eight puzzles for each of the eight envelopes.
+As you may have correctly guessed by this point, you will have to solve a number of puzzles to open the envelopes.
+There are eight puzzles for the eight envelopes.
 After solving puzzle number n, you may open the nth envelope.

 Only when you submit to the script the correct answer to the current puzzle, will the question for the next one appear.